-Nick & Aaron Carter's Feud Is Only a Small Piece of Their Family Saga
+Nick & Aaron Carter's Estrangement Escalates: Inside Their Family Saga

 Mark Sullivan/WireImage

-News of the bust broke Saturday and Nick tweeted Sunday, "To my brother: I love u no matter what & if u feel the need to reach for help, I am here and willing to help you get better.
+When Aaron was arrested for DUI in 2017, a day after the news broke Nick tweeted, "To my brother: I love u no matter what & if u feel the need to reach for help, I am here and willing to help you get better.
 Family isn't always easy, be [sic] we're all here for you."

 Aaron didn't sound too moved by his brother's efforts, tweeting out a statement that included the following: "If my own blood (Nick) truly cared about my well-being, why wouldn't he call me directly and have a conversation instead of making this about him through a very public forum?
 That's not cool at all to use me for his PR and kick me while I am down.
 I love my family despite it through thick and thin."

 A source told E!
-News yesterday that Nick didn't call Aaron directly because his brother changed his number recently and his family didn't have the new info.
+News that Nick didn't call Aaron directly because his brother had changed his number recently and his family didn't have the new info.
 Nicks' wife, Lauren, had also tweeted, "Hey @aaroncarter have @itsmadisonp text me your new number since you changed it again."

 Aaron Carter Wants to Take a Lie Detector Test After DUI Arrest: Everything Will Come to Light Very Soon

 A rep for Aaron told E!
-News Monday that the "Fool's Gold" singer maintains that his sister-in-law does have his number, but moving forward "this is a family matter and he wants to keep that part of it private.
+News at the time that the "Fool's Gold" singer maintained that his sister-in-law did have his number, but moving forward "this is a family matter and he wants to keep that part of it private.

 "Right now he's just trying to get by day to day.
 He doesn't want to disrespect authorities but he's going to be honest about what happened.
 Everything will come to light very soon."

-Aaron, 29, is currently on tour.
-He says he believes he was targeted for being a celebrity, and in his statement yesterday he said he was arrested "with aggression" and denied his right to an attorney.
-(Authorities have denied acting with aggression and said the incident report described Aaron as being "cooperative.")
+Aaron said that he believed he was targeted for being a celebrity, and in his statement he said he was arrested "with aggression" and denied his right to an attorney.
+(Authorities denied acting with aggression and said the incident report described Aaron as being "cooperative.")

-Meanwhile, it's a shame that Nick and Aaron seem to once again be on the outs, considering all that binds them together—not least of which being their shared experiences as young stars who had issues dealing with wealth and fame—and everything that has happened to their family over the last two decades.
+They've been on the outs now for years, but Nick and Aaron remain bound, not just by blood, but by their shared experiences as young stars who had issues dealing with wealth and fame—and everything that has happened to their family over the last 20 years.

 Not that it's been all bad: Nick, the youngest member of the Backstreet Boys, was in the hottest boy band of the '90s, their fan base rivaling only 'N Sync's for rabid intensity.
 Aaron released his first solo album in 1998 and became a frequent presence on Disney Channel and Nickelodeon.
 The towheaded brothers made for an adorable team, recording and performing and appearing on Sesame Street together.